-ImageX redesigned the client’s Drupal-based website to make it more user-friendly.
+ImageX redesigned a Drupal website to make it more user-friendly.
+They were involved in strategy, requirements scoping, implementation, testing, and deployment.

-The client is extremely satisfied with the quality of work and talent from ImageX.
-The redesign led to a 35 percent increase in unique page views, a 40 percent increase in the average duration of site visits, and a 47 percent increase in new users to the website.
+The redesign led to a 35 percent increase in unique page views, a 40 percent increase in average visit duration, and a 47 percent increase in new visitors to the site.
+The site rarely experienced downtime.
+ImageX impressed with their timeliness, solid communication, and consistently exceptional work.

 Could you briefly describe your organization?